 Other features include:

-There is a unique opportunity to address the current gap in the UK's fund offering and improve the prospects for future generations of real estate fund managers.
+The government is, helpfully, keen to address this gap in the UK's fund offering, and in particular to improve the prospects for future generations of real estate fund and SME asset managers.

 Written by Melville Rodrigues, Head of Real Estate Advisory.